tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Datasets.md

 <tbody valign="top">
       <tr width="500">
             <td valign="top"><h3>Objective:</h3></td>
-            <td valign="top"><br>This short lab will show you the how to quickly convert a schema into a dataset
+            <td valign="top"><br>This lab will show you the how to convert a schema into a dataset
             </td>
      </tr>
      <tr width="500">